 That I may tell of all Your works.
 Psalm 73:28

 Rob and Debbie Wingerter, founders of Mahseh Ministries, make their year round home in Zionsville, Indiana, but spend many weekends at their lake home, Dunrovin, on beloved Lake Bruce.
-They raised one daughter and three sons, and are immensely enjoying grand parenting thirteen grandchildren.
+They raised one daughter and three sons, and are immensely enjoying grand parenting sixteen grandchildren.
 Rob is retired from Ernst & Young but does consulting for foundations and businesses.
-He and Debbie have been married for 41 years.
+He and Debbie have been married since 1976.